swarmnyc/Fulton/fulton-server/README.md

 ### [passport](http://www.passportjs.org/)

-Authentication is a basic feature of a functional web server.
+Authentication is a basic feature of a web server.
 Fulton Server providers this feature definitely.
 Authentication is somehow complicated, so Fulton Server integrates passport, a useful authentication package, to help your web server authenticate users.
 See [Identity](https://swarmnyc.gitbooks.io/fulton/content/identity.html) for more information.

 ### [typeorm](http://typeorm.io)